 The Meaning of ‘Carnival’ Part III: Commerce and Spectacle

 The final defining elements of carnival that facilitated such a variety of cultural forms to be individually and collectively bound together by this term were visuality and commercialisation, or quasi-commercialisation.
-At the heart of many of the occasions described as ‘carnival’ – sporting events from boat races to horseracing meets to cricket matches, stage-based entertainments theatrical and musical, and processions – there was a demarcation in the first instance between watchers and watched, with spatial strategies utilised to separate the two, from the erection of stands at sporting grounds and theatres, to in a more temporary sense the usage of marshals and policing to prevent crowds interfering with processions.
+At the heart of many of the occasions described as ‘carnivals’ – sporting events from boat races to horseracing meets to cricket matches, stage-based entertainments theatrical and musical, and processions – there was a demarcation in the first instance between watchers and watched, with spatial strategies utilised to separate the two, from the erection of stands at sporting grounds and theatres, to in a more temporary sense the usage of marshals and policing to prevent crowds interfering with processions.
 Underpinning this emphasis on spectacle were the transactional processes of commercial capitalism, within which popular culture increasingly offered opportunities for monetisation.

 The language and imagery of carnival was, for example, extensively commodified across cultural industries.
 Reporters using ‘carnival’ as a metaphor for other leisure forms utilised the historically loaded concept to communicate a sense of excitement about the fast-growing world of entertainment to newspaper buyers.
 Commercial leisure providers also seized upon the language and forms of carnival, particularly around Christmastime.
 In 1858, ‘Dykwynkyn’, set and costume designer at the Theatre Royal on Drury Lane, organised a ‘Crystal Palace Grand Christmas Carnival and Revels and Juvenile Holiday Festival’, whose entertainments included Christmas foods, pantomimes, the giving of Christmas presents, dances, a magic show, an electrical display, a chemistry lecture, sports and games for youths, and a magic lantern display; admission was charged at a shilling, for adults and sixpence for children.
 The event even featured a ‘Lord of Misrule’, in a deliberate evocation of Britain’s own Yuletide traditions.
 Commercial ‘carnivals’ of disparate types were a feature of later Christmases too.
 New Star Music Hall in Liverpool held a ‘Christmas Carnival’ in 1879, as did Lusby’s Music Hall in London in 1880.
 In 1893, meanwhile, there was a ‘Christmas Carnival and Yuletide Fair’ at Caledonian House in Glasgow, featuring a toy exhibition and ‘Oriental Courts and Palace of Novelties’, while that same year the Waverley Market ‘Christmas Carnival’ in Edinburgh included displays by ‘the Amazon warriors from Dahomey’, cyclists, tightrope walkers, performing animals, and acrobats, not to mention music.
 In these two instances, shopping and entertainments were integrated into a multifaceted, electrically lit spectacle.
 Then there were the ice carnivals that became particularly popular during the interwar era, combining the centuries-old practices of masquerade and ice-skating to provide a hybrid visual form suitable for exploitation within a commercial leisure space.